Perelandric/go/src/encoding/json/proposal.md

 ## Motivation

-It is often desirable or necessary to have a "zero-state" struct field omitted when marshaling to JSON.
+It is often desirable or necessary for a `struct` field in its "zero-state" to be omitted when marshaling to JSON.
 This is done by providing the field the `omitempty` option in its field tag.

 Some user-defined types are able to represent a zero-state that differs from Go's basic zero value definitions.
 It is impossible for these types to be given consideration when the `omitempty` option has been provided.
 A common example is the type `time.Time`, which has a definite zero-state, yet is included in the encoded result, irrespective of the `omitempty` option.

 ## Description

-The proposed approach is to use a sentinel error as the error returned from `MarshalJSON` implemented on a type.
+The proposed approach is to use a sentinel error as the error returned from `MarshalJSON`.
 This approach was previously mentioned by @joeshaw when pursuing an alternate approach, described in #11939.

 With this proposal, a developer may communicate the zero-state of a type to the marshaler by returning a predefined `json.CanOmit` error from `MarshalJSON`.
 When the marshaler receives the `json.CanOmit` object while marshaling the field of a `struct`, the key and value for that field will be omitted *if* that field includes the `omitempty` option.
 If the field does not include `omitempty`, or if the `json.CanOmit` error is returned while that type is not a `struct` field, the `json.CanOmit` is treated as `nil`.

 When returning `json.CanOmit`, the developer *must* also return the fully encoded result of the type in its zero-state.

-If the type that can describe a zero-state is defined in another package, the developer may create an alias for that type, or may embed it in a `struct`, thereby providing the ability to define a `MarshalJSON` method.
+If the type that can describe a zero-state is defined in another package, the developer may create an alias for that type, or may embed it in a `struct`, thereby providing the ability to create a `MarshalJSON` method.

 With this approach...
  - the developer of the type is in control of what constitutes a zero-state
  - the user of the type is in control of whether or not to omit the zero-state value
- - there is zero impact on existing code, since it relies on the new `json.CanOmit` object
+ - there is no impact on existing code, since it relies on the new `json.CanOmit` object
  - implementing this feature should have negligible impact on performance of the marshaler

 ## Example